ualbertalib/ual_ojs_stats/README.md

 # 1. Overview

-The objective of this project is to periodically generate statistical reports of OJS journals hosted the University of Alberta Library.
+The objective of this project is to periodically generate statistical reports for OJS journals hosted by the University of Alberta Library.

-To achieve the above goal, we leverage the Application Programming Interface (API) offered by OJS and take advantage of the programming power offered by the Python program language.
+We will accomplish this by leveraging the OJS Application Programming Interface (API) and utilizing the Python programming language.

 # 2. Requirements